playfulprogramming/playfulprogramming/FEATURES.md

 Like MDX, Playful Programming supports the use of components in markdown files.
 Unlike MDX, we use a different syntax to define components and do not use React or JSX.

+Component markers are HTML comments at the document root or directly inside another component.
+Put each marker on its own line; adjacent component comments are also supported.
+Markers inside lists, blockquotes, ordinary HTML elements, inline code, or fenced code remain literal comments or code.
+Up to three spaces of indentation are allowed at the document root; four spaces introduce a Markdown code block.

+Use `<!-- ::name ... -->` for a standalone component, or `<!-- ::start:name ... -->` and `<!-- ::end:name -->` around Markdown blocks.
+Ranges can nest, including components with the same name, and each closing marker belongs to its matching opener.
+An empty range remains distinct from a standalone component.
+LF and CRLF line endings are supported, and spaces around the marker inside the comment are optional.
+Whitespace between component blocks may be normalized during publishing.

+Quote attribute values with single or double quotes when they contain spaces.
+Attributes follow HTML normalization: names are case-insensitive, character references such as `&amp;` are decoded, duplicate attributes keep their first value, and boolean attributes become strings.
+The existing `button-text` and `button-href` names are preserved.
+Quoting is recommended: for compatibility with existing attribute parsing, a final unquoted attribute value can acquire a trailing slash.

+Missing, unexpected, mismatched, or invalid markers produce diagnostics with source locations and prevent publication.
+Parsing preserves the malformed comment and following content so an error cannot discard the rest of an article.
+Unknown component names remain syntax nodes and are rejected by the publishing pipeline's component map.
+HTML and EPUB keep their separate supported-component maps.

 ### Filetree

 ![](./assets/file-tree.png)